rivalex/BootstrapStrength.js/README.md

 # BootstrapStrength.js

 jQuery plugin to calculate string or password strength with Bootstrap progress bar full customizable.
-Thanks to git.aaronlumsden.com/strength.js/ project that inspire a Bootstrap dedicated plugin.
+Thanks to  @aarondo project that inspire a Bootstrap dedicated plugin.

 ## Documentation